maxamillion32/stamplay-aboutme/README.md

 * Compliment pages of other users
 * Let visitors of connect with the owner of the about.me page via email

-Best of all, we used BackboneJS and Grunt to compile the assets to be compliant to the actual Stamplay apps' skeleton.
+Best of all, we used BackboneJS and Grunt to compile the assets.
 Prepare to be amazed.

 -----------------------
 # Anatomy